-Most drivers believe that 98 petrol is more expensive than 95 petrol because it’s higher quality and better for your car.
+Most drivers believe 98-grade petrol is more expensive than 95 petrol because it's higher quality and better for your car.
 98 petrol does cost significantly more: for a typical car, filling with 98 petrol can be about S$18 more than using 95.

 So are you really paying for a better performance when you choose 98?
 What is the real difference between "premium" petrol and "regular" petrol?
 With this article, we will answer the question once and for all by assessing the two petrol grades on a range of criteria: engine protection, power, mileage, and environmental impact.